Congestive heart failure (CHF) requires a lot of daily management. As a result, it affects not only the patient, but also family and friends.

-A heart weakened by congestive heart failure (CHF) has a hard time pumping blood around the body.
-As the circulation slows down
+A heart weakened by congestive heart failure has a hard time pumping blood around the body.
+As the circulation slows down,

 The swelling that results from this retention of fluid is called “edema.”
-It adds pounds to the body’s weight.
-And any extra weight means extra work for an already stressed heart.
-When this cycle of fluid build up spirals out of control, it can trigger a medical emergency and the need for hospitalization.
+It can be painful.
+Sometimes it gets so bad it adds pounds to the body’s weight.
+Any extra weight means extra work for an already stressed heart.
+When this cycle of fluid buildup spirals out of control, it can trigger a medical emergency and the need for hospitalization.

 To avoid a crisis, check for these signs EVERY DAY:

-- Sudden weight gain or loss.
 Have your loved one weigh first thing in the morning, right after urinating and before drinking or eating.
-Ask your doctor what is an acceptable change from one day to the next and how many pounds is too much.
+Ask your provider what is an acceptable change from one day to the next and how many pounds is too much.
 Know when you need to call the office.

 If you observe any one of these symptoms, contact your family member’s doctor immediately for guidance.
 The doctor may recommend changes in the day’s diet or fluid intake, or may modify other aspects of treatment.